 Greenwich Emergency Medical Service (GEMS) is excited to host the first annual GEMS Kids Triathlon at Greenwich High School on Sunday, June 9, 2019.

 The Triathlon will be a fun community event for local youth, ages 6-14, which promotes a healthy and active lifestyle, builds self-confidence and fosters important life skills.
-If you register youth by April 15 you will receive an early registration discount.

 “There has been overwhelming community support and interest in the GEMS Kids Tri,” said GEMS Executive Director, Tracy Schietinger.
 “We look forward to the first of many years of offering an event that is both fun and challenges kids physically.
 Proceeds from the event will support the life-saving work we do at GEMS and raise much needed funds that will help replace or refurbish equipment or possibly even a new ambulance.”